Avahag/Data-205-final-project-/README.md

 Variables include vehicle year, make, and model, surface conditions, weather, time of day, accident location, and more.
 2. MDOT SHA Annual Average Daily Traffic (AADT) Data Contains traffic volume information used for calculations of Vehicle Miles Traveled (VMT).

-## Objectives
+## Goals
 Examine accident trends over time in Montgomery County (2015–2024).
 Identify contributing factors such as weather conditions, vehicle types, surface conditions, and time of day.
-Analyze accident patterns and visualize accident hotspots using choropleth and kernel density maps created in ArcGIS Pro.
+Analyze accident patterns and visualize accident hotspots using bivariate map and point density map.
 Provide insights for infrastructure improvements and policy recommendations to reduce accidents.
 Methodology
 ## Data Cleaning